 Many businesses, especially, independent entrepreneurs spend a lot of time and money on social networks in hope that the effort will lead to a steady stream of customers.

 Unfortunately, this doesn’t work, because those who run social networks have a conflicting interest with yours.

 Social networks primarily make income from advertising.
 In order to be able to sell advertisement placements, the social networks need a lot of eyeballs and that requires minions to generate new content all the time.
 Who are those minions?
-Look at yourself in the mirror – you are one of them.
+Well, it’s most of us…

 Have you ever tried to find a post written by you or someone else from a few weeks earlier and you just couldn’t find it?
 Well, it’s because each piece of user-generated content has a very short life-span on social networks.
 It lives slightly longer if it generates a controversy and/or gets re-shared by many.
 But even that content disappears in a relatively short period of time.
 This is by design.

 Even though, the older content is usually just as solid and relevant for years to come (a delicious shakshuka recipe anybody?), if all your followers have already seen that post, they won’t be excited to look at it and re-share it again, or start a new controversy, and therefore, it will generate no fresh eyeballs to display ads to.
 As such, the old content is pushed down to make space for a fresh, potentially exciting, content and thus to generate ad revenue for the social network owners.

 Now, I hope you realize that your hard work makes money for the social networks.
 To which you may retort, but they sends me customers (if you’re trying to use social networks to create a customer flow that is).
 And I’d agree partially, and also tell you that this is an extremely inefficient way of accomplishing your goals.
 Let’s explore why this is the case.